pdiazs/RepData_PeerAssessment1/PA1_template.md

 ## [1] 206.2
 ```

-and the hour of the max is given by
+and the hour of the day corresponding with the max is given by

 ```r
 agreinterval$Group.1[which.max(agreinterval$x)]